Full funding received - work to complete this project is underway

 Since 1878,The Republican has recorded and reported on births, deaths, marriages, graduations, sports scores, service club and church events, festivals, photos, and news events in and around Geneva.
 Within the pages of this little but mighty weekly lies a treasure trove of information connecting us to our past.

-The Geneva Library Foundation is supporting a project that will digitize past editions of the Geneva Republican newspaper so that it is keyword searchable.
+The Geneva Library Foundation supported this project to digitize past editions of the Geneva Republican newspaper so that it is keyword searchable.
 This process is known as optical character recognition, or OCR.

 The OCR process will expand the library’s capabilities to serve its local patrons – over 20,000 card holders - without search restrictions.
 The library does not require a password or library card to access this information so this improved, indexed resource will also be available globally.